 Once the runoff pH is back above the 5.7 mark you’re in good shape.
 Keep an eye on the runoff going forward to try and keep it around 5.8.

-A decent pH meter is well worth the investment to determine the best pH for growing weed in coco coir with Canna Coco nutrients.
+A decent pH meter is well worth the investment to test pH in coco coir nutrient solution.
 Incorrect pH levels are the biggest cause of pot plant health problems among new weed growers.
 You’ll need to maintain an accurate pH every time you water.
 Don’t guess at it.
 Get a decent pH meter, adjust using a small amount of pH up or down, stir gently, and test again until you get it in the zone.

 How to store a pH meter

 Make sure to properly store it by adding pH meter storage solution (or clean water) to the cap and replacing it over the pH bulb after each use.
 Never let the bulb of your pH meter dry out, it will stop working correctly and you’ll need to replace it.

 Recalibrate your pH meter frequently

-Every 3 months you should re-calibrate your pH meter according to the instructions they came with to ensure accurate readings.
+Every 3 months you should recalibrate your pH meter according to the instructions it came with to ensure accurate readings.

 If you don’t recalibrate your pH meter you will end up giving improperly pH’d water to your weed plants and you’ll end up with nutrient deficiencies.
 If you identify a deficiency and the readings of your runoff water seem like they should be ok, you may have a recalibration issue.

-The best pH for growing weed in coco coir with Canna Coco nutrients is between 5.7 and 6.0 in vegetation and 6.0 to 6.2 in flowering.
-Try to keep the coco coir medium at a pH of 5.8.
+The ideal pH for coco coir cannabis nutrient solutions is between 5.8 and 6.0 in vegetation and 6.0 to 6.2 in flowering.
+Try to keep the coco coir medium at a pH of 5.8-6.2.
 Alternate the pH of waterings to give a range.

 Water to runoff of 10-20%, and monitor the pH of this runoff to catch issues early.
 For small issues just adjust your next watering.
-Correct bigger issues with too high or too low pH levels in coco coir by flushing your marijuana plants with properly pH’d water.
+Correct bigger issues with too high or too low pH levels in coco coir by flushing your marijuana plants with properly pH’d nutrient solution.